JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 ## Queue ##

-Queue is a data structure with seperate entrance and exit, and open both entrance and exit.
+>Queue is a data structure with seperate entrance and exit, and open both entrance and exit.
 Stack is "FIRST IN FIRST OUT" (FIFO), which mean that the fisrt put data will be gotten in the first.
-The operations are put and get. <br />
+The operations are put and get.

 To implement queque, there are a using array way (array queue) and a using list way (list queue).
 In terms of array queue, we have to use circular queue.
 Why is the circular queue is needed?
 While putting and getting queue in array queue, the position of queue will go to the end of array.
 Therefore, when it arrives at the end of array, we have to copy all elements to the beginning of array; on the other hand, the circular queue do not need to copy.<br />

 ### circular queue operation ###